45ninjas/timesheets-api/docs/project.md

 There are a few features that would be nice to add later on.
 However they are not important and don't have to be enabled/created for the project to work.

 ### Comments/tasks/category.
 Sometimes you need to know what you had done during that shift.
-A seperate table could contain comments so not EVERY shift has a comment.
+A separate table could contain comments so not EVERY shift has a comment.
 You could also use existing comments for multiple shifts.

 ### Employers/clients
 Same as comments, we can add a table that stores employers.
 We can assign each shift to an employer.

-### Sceduled submissions
+### Scheduled submissions
 Each *employer* can be sent an email or pdf summary of the last *frame*.